mpr-lab/MotheterRemote/cellular.md

 Log in to Tailscale with a GitHub account; this can be a personal or organization account.
 Other users can be added later via email or an invite link, but only three users are allowed on a free plan.

 On your computer, go to [the Tailscale download page](https://tailscale.com/download) and get the app.
 Up to a hundred devices can be added for free, so don't worry about having too many devices online.
+If using a Mac, be sure to download from the Tailscale website and not from the App Store; once the app is set up, go to its settings and allow CLI integration.

 The Raspberry Pi probably runs Raspbian Bullseye, so [follow the instructions](https://tailscale.com/download/linux/rpi-bullseye), which are also copied below: